blog posts

 Active/Passive Dual Power Supplies:

 In this method, power supplies are divided into primary and secondary states.
 The direct power supply is activated, and the second power supply is in inactive or, more precisely, standby mode.
-In this case, only one power supply can provide the Power needed by the server.

 • Dual Load Balancing Power Supply: Both power supplies work in an active-active configuration.
 Both powers supply the electricity needed for the equipment equally, which is called the “load balancing” approach.
 The dual load-balancing power supply has the same problem as the active-passive dual power supply model, as both power supplies are forced to supply the electrical current required by the device.

 • Dual power supply with load change: It is a widely used forum server and data center equipment.
 This model has a function similar to the active and passive dual power model, except that sometimes the load is temporarily transferred to the second power supply and driven to the main power supply twice.
-The advantage of this method is that it is possible to test both power supply and, therefore, problems can identify before the system’s permanent power outage.
+The advantage of this method is that it is possible to test both power supply and, therefore, problems can be identified before the system’s permanent power outage.

 An array of standalone disks (RAID)